A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-A {\it $\circ$-decorated peak} on an $\circ$-decorated Dyck path is a row where the vertical segment is followed by a horizontal segment and has a $\circ$-decoration.
-There is a reading order of the vertical segments which are ordered by reading them from the highest diagonal from right to left.
-We will denote the set of indices of the $\circ$-decorated peaks (following the reading order) by $\Peak_\circ(D)$ and the number of $\circ$-decorated peaks by $\peak_\circ(D) = |\Peak_\circ(D)|$.
+There is a reading order of the vertical segments of a Dyck path which are ordered by reading them from the highest diagonal from right to left.
+We will denote the set of indices of the diagonal edges in a corresponding Schr\"oder path $P$ (following the reading order) by $\Dia_\circ(P)$ and the number of $\circ$-decorated peaks by $\dia_\circ(P) = |\Dia_\circ(P)|$.

-We note that by the definition of the $\circ$-decorated Dyck paths, $1 \notin \Peak_\circ(D)$ since the first vertical segment in this order cannot be decorated.
-Also remark that rows that form a peak will have $b_i(D) > b_{i-1}(D)$ (except the first one where $b_1(D)=0$).
-This is because a peak will have a diagonal inversion with all the same positions that the preceding vertical segment had, plus one with that previous vertical segment.
+We note that because we restricted in our $\circ$-decorated Schr\"oder paths that the rightmost peak in the highest diagonal cannot be a $NE$-diagonal edge, $1 \notin \Dia_\circ(P)$.
+Also remark that rows that form a peak in a Dyck path will have $b_i(D) > b_{i-1}(D)$ (except where $b_1(D)=0$).
+A peak of a Dyck path will have a diagonal inversion with all the same positions that the preceding vertical segment had, plus one with that previous vertical segment.